-In late winter or very early spring, before the leaves unfurl, Vernal witch-hazel has yellow and orange-to-red flowers with a spicy fragrance that appear in late February and last three to four weeks.
+In late winter or very early spring, before the leaves unfurl, Vernal witch-hazel has yellow and orange-to-red flowers with a spicy fragrance that appears in late February and last three to four weeks.
 The new foliage is an attractive bronzy-red color that matures to dark green and then turns a rich butter yellow to golden yellow in fall.
 The dried leaves often persist into winter.
-The fruit capsules mature in September or October, when they split to expel black seeds that are attractive to robins, juncos, titmice, cardinals and other birds.
+The fruit capsules mature in September or October, when they split to expel black seeds that are attractive to birds.
 The plants can sucker to form colonies.
-This is a great specimen plant, or can be used for screening, in masses, as an informal hedge or as part of a naturalized landscape.
+This is a great specimen plant for naturalized landscape.

 - North America